David Hughes (illustrator): Today and beyond

 Ian Massey suggests that Hughes "uses collage elements as accents or as punctuation," and he concurs, noting that he has used simple collage elements from some of his earliest work.
 Hughes particularly favours the use of postage stamps in his work, not just because of what they evoke:

 "... you look at old letters, people write beautifully, and you see the stamps, the seal, the frank mark," but also because he is an avid collector - "cigarette cards, bubble gum cards, stamps, matchbox labels, beermats ..." and the like.

-His Graphic Novel Walking The Dog, was published in 2009 to critical claim.
-The Observer wrote - On the outside, Walking the Dog looks like the kind of hardback a certain kind of man leaves on his coffee table so everyone can see how eclectic he is: expensive, colourful, mildly quirky.
-Open it up, however, and anarchy reigns.
+His graphic novel Walking The Dog was published in 2009 to critical acclaim.
+The Observer wrote: "On the outside, Walking the Dog looks like the kind of hardback a certain kind of man leaves on his coffee table so everyone can see how eclectic he is: expensive, colourful, mildly quirky.
+Open it up, however, and anarchy reigns."

-2015 saw the publication of his net Graphic Novel, The Pillbox.
-Neil Mukherjee wrote in The New Statesman, Hughes has captured something ineluctably English in the combination of seediness, violence, sensationlism and humour; the book's biggest effect, however is the resonance of the present-day story, which will leave at least one haunting question ringing in your head.
+2015 saw the publication of his next graphic novel, The Pillbox.
+Neil Mukherjee wrote in The New Statesman: "Hughes has captured something ineluctably English in the combination of seediness, violence, sensationalism and humour; the book's biggest effect, however is the resonance of the present-day story, which will leave at least one haunting question ringing in your head."

-Hughes Was commissioned by The Folio Society(2015) to illustrate Ken Kesey's novel One Flew Over The Cuckoo's Nest.
+Also in 2015, Hughes was commissioned by the Folio Society to illustrate Ken Kesey's novel One Flew Over the Cuckoo's Nest.